ShashiKantDTU/ChatAppV2/README.md

 If the app can't connect to MongoDB:
 - Verify your MongoDB Atlas connection string
 - Check that your database user has correct permissions
 - Make sure network access is properly configured

-If media isn't displaying properly:
-1. Check your Cloudinary dashboard to ensure files are uploaded
-2. Verify the URLs in your database/messages
-3. Check your browser console for any CORS errors